When was the last time you noticed the abundance of equine nutritional products on the market? It’s crazy, isn’t it? It’s also confusing.

 Above, I’ve provided you a small list of superfoods, but there are many more.

 What superfoods do you feed your horse?
 What results have you seen?
 Does your horse radiate a vibrant energy about her?
 I know mine does.

 Keep it soulful,

-If you’d like a copy of the in-depth article I wrote for Natural Horse Magazine on Bee Pollen, click here to sign up for Soulful Equine’s newsletter and you’ll get access to our subscriber only secret goodies area.
+If you’d like a copy of the in-depth article I wrote for Natural Horse Magazine on Bee Pollen, click here to get free access to Soulful Guardian Basics.

 * This statement has not been evaluated by the Food and Drug Administration.
 The information in this article is not intended to diagnose, treat, cure, or prevent any disease.

 - Book Review by Soulful Equine: A Modern Horse Herbal by Hilary Page Self

 - Spirulina Health Benefits

 - The ‘#1 Superfood’ That Americans Are Missing Out On

 - Monterey Bay Spice Company